 Mostly on social media: Instagram, Facebook, YouTube, Twitter, Pinterest, and even Tumblr.
 You might notice them by the huge amount of engagement they have.

 But, before you jump head first into the water, you might want to think about a few details in picking the right people for your influencer marketing strategy.

 Your Audience vs. Their Audience

-If tagboard and researching hashtags or influencers sounds complicated, we’ve created a short training program that will make it seem as easy as pie.
+If tagboard and researching hashtags or influencers sounds complicated, we’ve created a short training program that will make it seem like a piece of cake.
 You’ll get all the details you need to use hashtags and the power of influencers in your marketing strategy.
-Subscribe now

 What Defines an Influencer for Your Brand

-As KISSmetrics stated, the three things you need to research before choosing your influencer are:
+As KISSmetrics stated, the three things you need to research before choosing your influencers are:

-- Actionability: you found the perfect influencer.
-Now, s/he should be able to cause action in his/her followers.
-Usually, this should be easy and as a second nature for them, but it's not always happening.
+Actionability: You found the perfect influencers.
+Now, they should be able to cause action in their followers.
+Usually, this should be easy, and as second nature to them, but it's not always happening.
 And at least not to everyone.
 And no, forcing them to do constant promotion won't work.
 After all, it's still possible to unfollow someone.

-And never forget to repay your influencer, either by shout out, sending free products, or financially.
+And never forget to repay your influencers, either by shout out, sending free products, or financially.

-If you want to see more ideas that will help you go from just a few uniques per each article, to 300 unique visitors, join this course.
-It’s the best one we’ve done so far, and has all that we use to get that much traffic to all our articles.
+If you want to see more ideas that will help you go from just a few unique to 10.000 unique visitors, join this course.
+It’s the best one we’ve done so far, and we’ve applied it time and time again.